sidhart/automl/README.md

 # automl
-classifier examples using tpot and autosklearn on titanic dataset
+classifier built using open source packages tpot and auto-sklearn to predict survival using the titanic dataset

 dataset : https://www.kaggle.com/c/titanic